Partnering with BHESCo to deliver an effective Local Area Energy Plan (LAEP)

-The UK Government expects city and parish councils to submit a roadmap for achieving their net zero carbon goals in the form of a Local Area Energy Plan (LAEP) at part of our national Net Zero 2050 target.
+The UK Government expects councils to submit a roadmap for achieving their net zero carbon goals in the form of a Local Area Energy Plan (LAEP) to help meet our national Net Zero 2050 target.

-For this reason, Brighton & Hove Energy Services Co-operative (BHESCo) would like to partner with local authorities who wish to benefit from our exceptional technical knowledge, comprehensive research, modeling skills and years of community engagement experience.
+For this reason, Brighton & Hove Energy Services Co-operative (BHESCo) are looking to partner with local authorities who wish to benefit from our exceptional technical knowledge, comprehensive research, modelling skills and years of community engagement experience in the energy industry.

-A delay on climate action is irresponsible.
-We have a climate emergency.
-We must work together today to secure a habitable world for tomorrow.
+The world is facing a climate emergency and we must work together to secure a habitable world for tomorrow.

 Delivering real change in place of roadmaps and reports

 Some parish and city councils have engaged an external consultancy to produce a zero carbon road map which is an important first step.
 In most cases, no action has been taken to move these plans forward.
-Most consultants will produce a fact based, aspirational report on decarbonisation and then walk away once the study is released, providing no step-by-step guidance for councils to realise these ambitions.
+Most consultants will produce a fact based, aspirational report on decarbonisation and then walk away once the study is released, providing no step-by-step guidance for councils to take action on realising these ambitions.

 What use is a decarbonisation report to community leaders when there is no clear instruction on how to proceed?